heseltime/heseltime.github.io/pages/khg.md

 Why Traktor?
 You tell me!
 Fun sports (fun-sports) group with a an alcohol component (beer, this is Austria after all - but see next section for our, quite gay, take) sometimes.
 Also a Sauna Group division runs under this, maybe also a Climbing and Fight Club (Wrestling) one, but you don't talk about Fight Club.
 Also not my divison actually.

-But I do see Traktor as something like the executive arm of KHJ, where the alcohol component might not make for great publicity.
+But I do see Traktor as something like the executive arm of KHJ, where the alcohol component might not make for great publicity for KHJ, so just hand it off ...

 <img src="/assets/img/traktor.png" alt="A Trakor Emoji" style="display: block; margin: 10px auto; height: 50px" />